dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 diskutil apfs updatePreboot /volume/disk5s2
 ```

-Then finally reboot.
+Then finally reboot, note you may need to disable JumpstartHotplug to boot normally again.

 ### DeviceProperties injection failing

 With Big Sur, macOS has become much pickier with devices being present in ACPI.
-Especially if you're injecting important properties for WhateverGreen or AppleALC, you may find they're no longer applyingTo verify whether your ACPI defines your hardware, check for the `acpi-path` property in [IORegistryExplorer](https://github.com/khronokernel/IORegistryClone/blob/master/ioreg-210.zip):
+Especially if you're injecting important properties for WhateverGreen or AppleALC, you may find they're no longer applying.
+To verify whether your ACPI defines your hardware, check for the `acpi-path` property in [IORegistryExplorer](https://github.com/khronokernel/IORegistryClone/blob/master/ioreg-210.zip):

 ![](../../images/extras/big-sur/readme/acpi-path.png)